dpereira/NathanJamesToolbox/README.md

 	'https://api.airtable.com/v0/Master'

 **Create a dictionary of columns**

-Loop through all the pages and create a dictionary based on the table columns.
+- Loop through all the pages and create a dictionary based on the table columns.

+Example:

 	>>> _airtable = nj.airtableToolbox('abcdefg', 'xyzApiKey')
 	>>> url = _airtable.create_url('Master?filterbyformula={SKU}=12345')